nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_newmethod.md

 Clearly, the algorithm terminates after 8 iterations.
-We can verify that this is actually a solution easily if we also have the eigenvector.
-The eigenvector we can be computed by essentially one step of inverse iteration, on the matrix `M(λ)`:
+We can verify that this is actually a solution easily if we also have an approximate eigenvector.
+An eigenvector can be computed by essentially one step of inverse iteration, on the matrix `M(λ)`:
 ```julia
 julia> x=normalize(compute_Mder(nep,λ)\ones(size(nep,1)))